bvigueras/ogrebullet-linux/README.md

 # Ogrebullet for Linux

 I have created this repository for my personal use and convenience.
-For a repository that builds with CMake, use [Alexey Knyshev's repository]
+For a more updated, enhanced and CMake buildable version, use [Alexey Knyshev's repository]

 This code has been updated in order to work with Bullet versions 2.81 and newer.
 It has also been fixed in order to install it on Ubuntu linux with ease.
 I have not tested it with other Linux distros.

-This code was forked from original [SVN repository at Sourceforge] with Ogreaddons' revision 2988.
+This code was forked from original [SVN repository at Sourceforge] at Ogreaddons' revision 2988.

 ## Install instructions on Ubuntu Linux
 #### 1. Install dependencies: